sportai/sportai_site/_posts/2024-8-24-NFL-Fantasy-Football-Sleepers-Breakouts-Top-Rookies-Steals-League-Winning.md

 #### Rookie Wide Reciever Steals and Sleepers

 ![A photograph of Ladd Mcconkey, rookie WR for the Los Angeles Chargers.](https://staticg.sportskeeda.com/editor/2024/08/43e51-17227785417321-1920.jpg?w=640)
-<span style=”font-size:0.5em;”>(Athlete: Ladd Mcconkey Source: sportskeeda.com Photograph by Adam Hulse, Date: August 4th, 2024)</span>
+<span style="font-size:0.5em;">(Athlete: Ladd Mcconkey Source: sportskeeda.com Photograph by Adam Hulse, Date: August 4th, 2024)</span>

-For Wide Receivers, the top talent of Harrison Jr., Nabers, and Odunze make them attractive targets in the draft.
+For Wide Recievers, the top talent of Harrison Jr., Nabers, and Odunze make them attractive targets in the draft.
 However, the **Chargers’ Ladd McConkey** and **Bills’ Keon Coleman** competing for the **WR1** spot on their respective teams make them appealing options.

 McConkey could become the **top target** for Justin Herbert since Joshua Palmer and Quentin Johnston have had disappointing starts to their careers.